nikolinekoldbaek-debug/TheftUrbanisationDenmark/README.md

 # Theft and urbanisation in Denmark

-Research question: **Did theft increase as Denmark became more urbanised during industrialisation?**

-Hypothesis: theft increased as Denmark became more urbanised.
+Hypothesis: Theft increased as Denmark became more urbanised during industrialisation.

 ## Sources